abdallahtahboub/data-structure-and-algorithms/README.md

 - User gives a sum and array Length.
 The array will be randomly allocated.
 - Output will be a sorted binary array.

+4. Excercise: Maximum Product Finder [14.05.2021]
+- User gives a sum and array Length.
+The array will be randomly allocated.
+- Output will be the maximum product in the array.

 [Graph]

 1.